 An Australian study reported that people taking acetaminophen were four times more likely to have abnormal results on hepatic function tests (BMJ, online, March 31, 2015).

 An investigation by an organization called ProPublica noted that over 1,500 people have died as a result of taking acetaminophen.
-The majority of the deaths were attributed to liver failure.
+The majority of the deaths were attributed to hepatic failure.

 NSAIDs and the Liver: